 We’ll skip over Lot’s offering his daughters in place of the angels, the angels protecting Lot, even skip their personal response to the men of Sodom and get right to the point.

 Lot did what we all do – became complacent to evils around us.
-Rather than change them, it’s easier to say:
+Now, simply being in the city wasn't the problem.
+However, it does appear that the more people congregate together, they more they become accepting of their neighbors' errors.
+Rather than change their goals, it’s easier to say:

 And said, I pray you, brethren, do not so wickedly.
 (Genesis 19:7 KJV)

 Yeah, right.
 When has that ever stopped anyone?
 Have you tried that lately, “Don’t do that, it’s not right!”
 Say it with emphasis, why don’t you?
 Does it sound any stronger?
 Would it have stopped the men of Sodom from entering Lot’s home?
 Will it stop anyone from entering yours?

 What’s that?
 People aren’t knocking on your door to do evil?
 Really?
 What’s on your television?
 Is any of it fruit of the spirit?
 As much as I enjoy aspects of NCIS, I can’t find any of the fruit of the spirit in it.
 I’ve pitched a tent in the wrong direction, haven’t I?
 But, that’s only an hour, what’s wrong with an hour?

 As Lot lingered, so do we.

 The world is different.
 As far as I’ve heard, angels no longer move a man, his wife and daughters out of sinful destruction.
 Women no longer become pillars of salt, though they do look back – even fall back – into lives that are much worse.

 Can we recognize what is around us that needs to be changed?
 Do we have the desire to see it changed?
 What action will we take?